Planning Methodology and Assumptions

 If a previously identified limitation is found in our initial screening, the zone planner will re-verify that existing solution options address that limitation.
 If an in-service date or scope change is warranted, updated cost estimates are developed.
 The project request is then updated with the revised in-service date, cost, scope and/or justification.
 The updated project request is then resubmitted through ATC’s project approval process.

-- Changing load forecasts.
+- Changing load forecast.